 Recycled precious metals are an important component of Benchmark's commitment to the environment.
 We are also committed to environmental responsibility throughout the jewelry production process.
 We look for ways to reduce environmental impact, such as emissions cleaning systems and processes to prevent contaminants from being released into the environment.
 View All

 It means that we are using precious metals that currently exist and that have been previously mined.
 One of our many environmental objectives here is to diminish the negative impacts of mining by reducing the demand for newly mined metals.
 Benchmark is heavily committed to environmental responsibility throughout the production process.
 We are constantly looking for ways to reduce environmental impact by minimizing emissions and contaminants.

 Made from a highly durable alloy, cobalt is four times harder than platinum while at the same time, less dense.
-Because of its natural hardness, cobalt jewelry is extremely scratch, chip and corrosion-resistant.
+Because of its natural hardness, cobalt jewelry is extremely scratch, chip, and corrosion-resistant.
 Its lower density and natural malleability allow for strong, dynamic designs with less weight.
-Cobalt is also hypoallergenic, making it an ideal choice for those with sensitive skin or an active. lifestyle.
+Cobalt is also hypoallergenic, making it an ideal choice for those with sensitive skin or an active lifestyle.
+View All

-Benchmark Black Titanium is manufactured through a natural process of vapor- deposition involving vaccum chamber technology.
-The process permits the blackening to pentrate far beyond the ring’s surface giving it more longevity than other similar products.
+Benchmark Black Titanium is manufactured through a natural process of vapor- deposition involving vacuum chamber technology.
+The process permits the blackening to penetrate far beyond the ring’s surface giving it more longevity than other similar products.
 View All

 Tantalum is the newest addition to our contemporary metals and it is highly scratch-resistant and hypoallergenic.
 Naturally a blue-gray metal, our tantalum is 99% pure.
 It is important to note that Benchmark only uses conflict-free tantalum processed in non-conflict mines and production facilities.
 View All